JhonnyJason/pwa-root-template/README.md

-# root-template
+# pwa-root-template

-This content is used as staticBase for the root of many thingies.
+This content is used as staticBase for the root for the pwa thingy.

 It includes:

 - .vscode/settings.json to not care about various files - e.g. build output
-- .gitignore to ignroe node_modules
+- .gitignore to ignore node_modules, .build_config and files for testing
-- double unlicense files to ridicule the idea that "intellectual property" is of any value.*
+- double unlicense files to ridicule the idea that "intellectual property" is of any value.^^

-*For real it is just not.
-And probably is fueled by the idea that it is the only leverage on society to demand "appreciation" or anything ^^